NVSL/CSE141pp-Tool-Moneta/moneta/tutorial/writeup.md

 <img src="../../../assets/TutorialTaggedInputs.png" alt="Tutorial Tagged Inputs" width="750px">

 Click the "Generate Trace" button and wait for the trace to finish generating.

-## Exploring the Memory Access Plot, But Better This Time

 Once generated, you should see `intro_tagged_trace` appear under the **Tagged Trace** box on the right.
 Select and load this trace.

+## Exploring the Memory Access Plot, But Better This Time

-There's a lot fewer data points cluttering our vectors!
+Once loaded, you can see that there's a lot fewer data points cluttering our vectors!

 ### Finding the Vector Region